 - variety of whites and reds (recommended Wild & Free, Pinot Grigio)

-- fun, friendly atmosphere where the tunes and laughs are guaranteed
+- a fun, friendly atmosphere where the tunes and laughs are guaranteed

 - go on a Friday night for their cornhole tournament or listen to live music on Sundays